 Thames Path London

-The Thames Path London is easy to reach by public transport is nice and gentle with no hills and is easy to break into sections, making it an enjoyable walk for anyone of any age and ability, whether you want to head out for a short wander or a bit more of an epic like we did!
+The Thames Path London is easy to reach by public transport, is nice and gentle with no hills and is easy to break into sections, making it an enjoyable walk for anyone of any age and ability, whether you want to head out for a short wander or a bit more of an epic like we did!
 The Thames Path London is also easy to navigate.
 It’s way-marked the entire way.
 Just follow the signs with the acorn or the ones that read ‘Thames Path’.

-Public toilets are fairly scarce along the Thames Path London between the Thames Barrier and Tower Bridge.
-You can always use cafes along the way and nip to the loo, but there’s also a bit of a lack of them on the first part of the walk too.
+Public toilets are relatively scarce along the Thames Path London between the Thames Barrier and Tower Bridge.
+You can always use cafes along the way and nip to the loo, but there’s also a bit of a lack of them on the first part of the walk.
 There are free toilets at the Thames Barrier Information Centre that are open even if the centre isn’t.
 We recommend you use them before you start.
 Below are some other toilets we found on, or very near, the route:

 - Greenwich Tourist Information Centre

 - Cutty Sark (paid)

 - Oxo Tower

 - Jubilee Park & Gardens (The Jubiloo, paid)

 - Battersea Power Station (under the bridge on the route)

 - Battersea Park